|Responsible Cabinet Member

 Notice of Referral to Other Investigative Process

-Upon dismissal of the Formal Complaint, for the purposes of Title IX, SUNY Brockport retains discretion to utilize either the Code of Student Conduct process or Employee Discrimination Complaint Procedure to determine if a violation of either the Code of Student Conduct or Employee Discrimination Complaint Procedure has occurred.
+Upon dismissal of the Formal Complaint, for the purposes of Title IX, SUNY Brockport retains discretion to utilize either the SUNY Brockport Code of Student Conduct process or SUNY Brockport Discrimination Complaint Procedure to determine if a violation of either the Code of Student Conduct or Discrimination Complaint Procedure has occurred.
 If so, the University will promptly send written notice to the parties that the allegations will be investigated using one of those processes, and not the Title IX Grievance Process.

 If the Formal Complaint moves forward, using the Title IX Grievance Process, then the Title IX Coordinator will draft and provide the Notice of Allegations to all parties alleged to be involved in the covered sexual harassment.
 Such notice will occur as soon as practicable, after SUNY Brockport receives a Formal Complaint of the allegations, if there are no extenuating circumstances.